mollie/WooCommerce/tests/qa/README.md

 4. Add/update test plan with run IDs in `.env` file of the project (`TESTRAIL_PLAN_ID, TESTRAIL_RUN_ID`).

-5. Download tested plugin `.zip` package (usually attached to release ticket) and add it to `/project/<project-name>/resources/files`.
+5. Download tested plugin `.zip` package (usually attached to release ticket) and add it to `/resources/files`.
 You may need to remove version number from the file name.
+Expected filename: `mollie-payments-for-woocommerce.zip`.

 6. Optional: delete previous version of tested plugin from the website if you don't execute __plugin foundation__ tests.